saleor/saleor-docs/docs/guides/payments.md

 ### `refund(payment_information, config)`

-Full or partial return of captured funds to the customer.
+A refund is a full or partial return of captured funds to the customer.

 #### Example